bmillwood/flexiprocity/README.md

   you stop using the platform

 ## things from the Twitter ToS

+(N.B. that I shelved implementing sign in with Twitter, because the API for fetching user followers is $100/month.)

 - The Sign in with Twitter option must be displayed at least as prominently as any other sign-up or sign-in feature on your service.
 You must also provide